bensenx/bensenx.github.io/_portfolio/portfolio-1.md

 Several long bolts (quantity based on sash rebate height) were used to hold the false mullion with slave sash.
 In the new configuration, regular gear drive was mounted in the gap between false mullion and slave sash, which occupied the space for bolts.
 In the new configuration, the bolts were installed with an inclined angle inward or outward to mount false mullion to the slave sash.

 4. Without mishandling Device
 The new configuration will allow both panel compatible with tilt function, but the sash lifter is removed the window could not restrict the tilt function when the window is open.
+Our employees have develop the new configuration to make use of regular gear drive on the bottom of slave sash, the gear drive would not work with any handle.
+Instead of that, it will provide corresponding sash lifter (but in a horizontal way) to work with the sash lifter striker on the bottom of frame.